wordofwarning/wordofwarning.org/current/2025/colbert/index.md

 #### Artist
 Kellie is a Greater Manchester-based performance maker.
 She would describe herself as an autobiographical artist, who creates work that is honest, relatable, and at times self-critical.
 Kellie uses spoken word and symbolism to explore memories, often focusing on themes of mental health and feminism.
 She aims to create performance that is both self-exposing and empathetic.

-Kellie has collaborated with Eggs Collective, and has been commissioned by NIAMOS & (in)sane Mcr as part of the Starvin Artists project, and by Breakdown Bolton to create short performance videos to raise mental health awareness.
+Kellie has collaborated with Eggs Collective, and has been commissioned by NIAMOS & (in)sane Mcr as part of the *Starvin Artists* project and by Breakdown Bolton to create short performance videos to raise mental health awareness.
+She is currently part of the co-curation group at Factory International, organising an event for early 2025.

 Her biggest accomplishment to date is publicly debuting *Root*, an intimate performance video that explores & exposes trichotillomania — it went on to be supported by HabitAware, a company who aims to raise awareness for Body-Focused Repetitive Behaviours.